nathanReitinger/4182-project1/README.md

 python3 server.py
 ```

-- you should now be logged in to the publicly facing ubuntu server, which should be running
+- you should now be logged in to the publicly facing ubuntu server!
-- check out the readme in the GUI's tabs and feel free to make your edits to "server.py"
+- check out the readme in the GUI's tabs (also left-pane) and feel free to make your edits to "server.py"
-- check out the "hex_pattern.txt" file which is where the hex pattern match comes from (add new hex pattern to change it)
+- check out the "hex_pattern.txt" file which is where the hex pattern match comes from
+    - to add a new hex pattern, type hex values without a "\x" or "0x" ==> e.g., abff01
+    - the server will not accept non-hex values when starting
-- this server has a static external IP address for this class, and should work for any testing you need for this class
+- this server has a static external IP address for this class, and should work for any testing you need
-- the server is built to work in this environment, and my installation guide does not cover moving the server to your personal computer.
-But feel free to do so if you wish---I just wanted to provide an easily accessible server that was already up and running for testing!
+- the server is built to work only lin this environment
+    - my installation guide does not cover moving the server to your personal computer
+    - feel free to do so---I just wanted to provide an easily accessible server that was already up and running for testing!

 ![server image](https://github.com/nathanReitinger/4182-project1/blob/master/media/server.png)